Supreme Court Judgement on Water Leakage from Upper Floor Flat

 • Communication: Maintain open communication with occupants of the upper floor flat to ensure they are aware of and address any potential sources of leakage promptly.

-Who’s Supposed to Bear the Leakage Repair & Maintenance Cost?
+Who’s Supposed to bear the Leakage Repair & Maintenance Cost?

 • Lease Agreements: Review lease agreements or strata bylaws to determine the allocation of responsibility for repairs and maintenance related to water leakage.